Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Related Work

 \textbf{Self-evolving agents.} Research on self-evolving agents, known for their adaptive capabilities and strong performance~\citep{novikov2025alphaevolve,gao2025survey,fang2025comprehensive,liu2025advances}, has primarily explored four evolutionary pathways.
 One line of work focuses on \textit{model evolution}, where agents refine their own parameters using self-generated data or learning curricula~\citep{zhao2025absolute, huang2025r, sun2025seagent, zhou2025self}.
 Another prominent approach is \textit{memory evolution}, where agents learn from past experiences by storing and retrieving them to guide future actions~\citep{yang2025agentnet, lin2025se, zhou2025mementofinetuningllmagents}.
 Likewise, \textit{tool evolution} allows agents to expand their capabilities by creating, refining, and reusing tools~\citep{qiu2025alita, haque2025advanced, zhao2025pyvision, zheng2025skillweaver} or by improving their proficiency with existing tools~\citep{qu2024exploration}.
 Some studies also demonstrated performance gains through \textit{workflow evolution}, where agents autonomously optimize their execution pipeline and collaborative structure~\citep{hu2025automated, zhang2025aflow, wang2025evoagentx}.
 The common thread in these studies focused on enhancing agent capabilities.
 In contrast, our work shifts the focus to the safety implications of self-evolution, investigating the potential for this process to introduce unintended risks.

 \textbf{Safety of LLMs and LLM-based agents.} The rapid development of LLMs and LLM-based agents has made their safety a primary concern~\citep{zhang2024agent,he2024emerged,deng2025ai}.
 Previous research has uncovered numerous vulnerabilities.
-For LLMs, these include data poisoning and backdoor insertion~\citep{hubinger2024sleeper,wang-etal-2024-badagent,zhao2025data}, adversarial attacks and jailbreaking that elicit unsafe behaviors~\citep{zou2023universal,wei2023jailbroken,ren-etal-2025-llms}, and the generation of harmful or private content~\citep{wang2023decodingtrust,li2024salad,qian-etal-2025-tug}.
-For agents, risks involve external attacks such as knowledge poisoning~\citep{chen2024agentpoison,zou2025poisonedrag}, prompt injections~\citep{zhan-etal-2024-injecagent,debenedetti2024agentdojo}, and interference from malicious links~\citep{yang2025riosworld,tur2025safearena}.
-Most of these studies evaluate a ``static snapshot" of a model or agent against external threats.
-Our work diverges by focusing on ``misevolution": risks that emerge dynamically within self-evolving agents.
-This concept is distinct from related safety issues, such as those observed during finetuning~\citep{qi2024finetuning,lyu2024keeping}.
+For LLMs, these include data poisoning and backdoors ~\citep{hubinger2024sleeper,wang-etal-2024-badagent,zhao2025data}, adversarial attacks and jailbreaking that elicit unsafe behaviors~\citep{zou2023universal,wei2023jailbroken,ren-etal-2025-llms}, and the generation of harmful or private content~\citep{wang2023decodingtrust,li2024salad,qian-etal-2025-tug}.
+For agents, risks include knowledge poisoning~\citep{chen2024agentpoison,zou2025poisonedrag}, prompt injections~\citep{zhan-etal-2024-injecagent,debenedetti2024agentdojo}, and interference from malicious links~\citep{yang2025riosworld,tur2025safearena}.
+Prior work has also reported deceptive behaviors in agents ~\citep{guo2025agentsupwarddeceivers}.
+Most studies evaluate a ``static snapshot'' against external threats.
+In contrast, we study ``misevolution'': risks emerging dynamically within self-evolving agents.
+This differs from finetuning-related issues ~\citep{qi2024finetuning,lyu2024keeping, huang2024harmfulfinetuningattacksdefenses}.
 A notable example is emergent misalignment~\citep{betley2025emergent}, where finetuning on insecure code leads to misalignment on other domains.
 However, this stems from training on a curated set of insecure examples.
 In contrast, misevolution appears spontaneously from an agent's autonomous interactions with the environment, without deliberately exposing the agent to unsafe data. \citet{wei2025dynamic} also explored risks in self-evolving agents but focused on their malicious use in cyber attacks.
 Our work, however, concentrates on unforeseen risks that arise from the self-evolution process itself.